Supreme Court of the Philippines: Seat

-In 1951, the Court transferred back to what is now the Court’s Old Building, originally built to house of School of Fine Arts and Conservatory of Music of the University of the Philippines.
-The façade of this building displays the busts of the first nine Chief Justices of the Supreme Court and the statues of Lady Justice and Moses at its entrance.
-The Court transferred to its current address in 1991, after the Department of Foreign Affairs, which previously occupied the edifice, transferred to Roxas Boulevard, Pasay City.
+In 1951, the Court transferred back to what is now the Court's Old Building, originally built to house of School of Fine Arts and Conservatory of Music of the University of the Philippines.
+The façade of this building displays the busts of the first nine chief justices of the Supreme Court and the statues of Lady Justice and Moses at its entrance.
+The Court transferred to its current address in 1991, after the Department of Foreign Affairs, which previously occupied the edifice, transferred to the old headquarters of the Asian Development Bank along Roxas Boulevard, Pasay City, as the latter has relocated to Mandaluyong City.

-The current main building of the Supreme Court was designed by the Filipino architect Antonio Toledo in accordance to the 1905 Burnham Plan of Manila.
-The four pillars at the façade of the Supreme Court represent the four levels of the hierarchy of the judiciary.
-The bronze statues of the seated figures of Chief Justices Cayetano Arellano and José Abad Santos guard each side of the entrance to the Court.
+The current main building of the Supreme Court was designed by the Filipino architect Antonio Toledo in accordance with the 1905 Burnham Plan of Manila.
+It originally housed the library of the University of the Philippines Manila.
+The four pillars at the façade represent the four levels of the hierarchy of the judiciary.
+The bronze seated figures of chief justices Cayetano Arellano and José Abad Santos guard each side of the entrance to the Court.
 Upon entering the building, the main lobby features the logo of the Court in the middle.
 To the right is the Dignitaries' Lounge and to the left is the Division Hearing Room.
-The second floor houses the portrait gallery of chief justices and the session hall.
+The second floor houses the portrait gallery of chief justices and the session hall, as well as the offices of the chief justice and 2 most senior associate justices.

-Since 1948, The Supreme Court has held its summer sessions in Baguio during the whole month of April.
+Since 1948, the Supreme Court has held its summer sessions in Baguio during the whole month of April.

 The Court is currently in the planning process for its eventual transfer to its new and permanent site.
+After initially inking a deal with BCDA to move to a complex in the planned Bonifacio Capital District in Taguig, it instead went for a bigger 25 hectare complex it received from San Miguel Aerocity, Inc. via the Department of Transportation.
+The new site is near the future New Manila International Airport in Bulakan, Bulacan, and will also house its relevant appellate courts: the Court of Appeals, Court of Tax Appeals, and the Sandiganbayan.